Detection Algorithm¶

 Alert Transmission¶

-When a drone signature is confirmed, an AES-128-GCM encrypted alert is transmitted over LoRa to the gateway.
+- LoRa Detector — An AES-128-GCM encrypted alert is transmitted over LoRa to the gateway.
 See the LoRa Protocol page for packet format details.